 How to prevent miscarriage?

-Miscarriage cannot be prevented in most of the cases.
+Miscarriage cannot be prevented in most cases.
 But you can take some measures to reduce the risk.
 These include- avoid smoking and drinking alcohol, maintain a healthy weight, maintain proper hygiene, eat a healthy diet, don’t do strenuous exercises, take enough rest, take precautions against infections, consult your doctor if you already have any chronic diseases.